Why You Shouldn’t Care What Your Parents Think

 parent son sunset

-As I was growing up, my aunts, and uncles would come over for family meals, Birthdays, and holidays.
+As I was growing up, my aunts, and uncles would come over for family meals, birthdays, and holidays.
 Inevitably, the topic of how the children are doing would come up.

 It was usually the grown ups discussing how their children were.
 A lot of the time it was boasting of what Johnny did in school, how Suzy won the spelling bee or how Andrew got into Harvard.